One-pion exchange potential in a strong magnetic field: One-pion exchange potential in magnetic field

 Let us solve the equation of motion for a charged-pion field in a homogeneous static magnetic field directed along the $z$-axis: $e\bB = eB\hat{\bz} = (0,0,eB)$.
 From the leading-order effective Lagrangian~\eqref{eq:effective-Lagrangian}, we obtain the classical equation of motion for the pion field as

-where the unsummed indice $a=0,\pm$ denotes the electric charge of the pion field, and $\tau_{-a}$ is the corresponding isospin Pauli matrix, as defined in Eq.~\eqref{eq:isospin-matrices}.
+where the unsummed indices $a=0,\pm$ denote the electric charge of the pion field, and $\tau_{-a}$ is the corresponding isospin Pauli matrix, as defined in Eq.~\eqref{eq:isospin-matrices}.
 In the following analysis, we focus on the static case and neglect the temporal derivatives of the pion field.
 Introducing a coordinate-space Green's function for pions in the presence of an external gauge field, $G^{a}({\bx,\bx'}|A)$, such that

 we find that the induced pion field, sourced by the test nucleon, is given by

 Here the subscript ${{x'}}$ of $\bigl(D_i^{-a}\bigr)_{{x'}}$ indicates that the covariant derivative acts on the coordinate ${\bx'}$.
 We can express the pion Green's function $G^{a}({\bx,\bx'}|A)$ in a more explicit form.
 For the neutral pion ($a=0$), it does not couple to an electromagnetic field, so its Green's function retains the familiar Yukawa form: